(Dominic Pearson, Jet2 engaged in the topic of Pilot Selection)

 Leasing Company Management Personnel.

-In May 2013 Sigma Aviation Services was the world’s first company to achieve Article 134 Approval from the
+In May 2013 SG Aviation Services was the world’s first company to achieve Article 134 Approval from the

 Bermuda Department of Civil Aviation for the provision of Ferry Flight services a recognition of the company’s

 safety management systems and processes.
-The Aircraft Delivery Department within Sigma Aviation Services
+The Aircraft Delivery Department within SG Aviation Services

 works with most of the industry’s major Aircraft Leasing Company’s providing turnkey solutions or tailored